 Our need to broadcast all the details of our lives has become pathological.
 We communicate too much while living too little.
 The image of drunks at a still comes to mind.
 The thirst, of course, is for connection.
 But how deceptive and unsatisfying this kind seems.
 It’s so unfulfilling you have to do it again — and again.

 The thing about Boulder that I had not encountered elsewhere: no one wanted anything from you.
-In fact, it was quite the opposite.
+In fact, quite the opposite.
 The well-to-do alpine folk of that squeaky clean town were content with their lives exactly they way they were and didn’t want them changed at all, thank you very much.
 So you never got the feeling of being pulled into anything.
 The REI clad people strolling the Pearl Street Mall didn’t send out tendrils of need, didn’t try to probe you the ways some Angelenos do (unbeknownst to them; I will give them that).

 In Los Angeles, in public places you sometimes sensed a certain segment of the population reaching out with their eyes and minds and wills and desire, wanting something.
 What was it?

-Another morning at Peet’s Coffee & Tea, waiting for an assignment to come through, observing: Two pregnant woman showing bare bulging midriffs, looking stunning in that tanned, fit L.A. way; a seventy-something woman in a charcoal-colored bathrobe staring unabashedly at them; a man and woman in full motorcycle leathers; all the usual attention-getting faces and bodies — the plentiful blond, sunglass-wearing beauties and square jawed hunks from the Midwest.
-And the old guy, Bill, snoring gently in a deep leather chair, the L.A.
-Times on his chest rising and falling with each breath.
+Another morning at Peet’s Coffee & Tea, waiting for an assignment to come through, just observing: Two pregnant woman showing bare bulging midriffs, looking stunning in that tanned, fit L.A. way; a seventy-something woman in a charcoal-colored bathrobe staring unabashedly at them; a man and woman in full motorcycle leathers; and all the usual attention-getting faces and bodies — the plentiful blond, sunglass-wearing ones and the square jawed hunks from the Midwest.
+And the old guy, Bill, snoring gently in a deep leather chair, the Times on his chest rising and falling with each breath.
 And the sour faced fiftyish guy paging angrily through the classifieds.